igrek51/makeit/README.md

 makeit
 ```

 It will show a list of available Makefile steps.
-Find one and hit Enter to run it with `make`.
+Pick one and hit Enter to run it with `make`.